vukhuu/laravel-docker/README.md

 - In case you do not have a Laravel project yet, create one by running `laravel new myfirstproject`.
 - cd into `/code/myfirstproject`, start the web server by running `php artisan serve --host=0.0.0.0 --port=8000` (please notice the part *--host=0.0.0.0*)
 - Access the Laravel web app from host machine by accessing `http://localhost:8000`
-- Set up MySql info for your Laravel app using the following info: `host: db, username: root, password: admin` (this password is set up in `docker-compose.yml`
+- Config MySql for your Laravel app using the following info: `host: db, username: root, password: admin` (this password is set up in `docker-compose.yml`

 ## Further installation

 - If you would like to install more services such as `redis`, just put the service config into docker-compose.yml and rebuild the containers using `docker-compose build`

+## Other info

+- The `web` service is derived from the image `php:7.2`
+- Laravel was at 5.8 at the moment this document was written

 ## Troubleshooting